-As revised, the rule would provide:
+As revised, Rule 12(b)(1) would provide:

-(b) In General.
+(1) In General.
 A party may, by pretrial motion, raise any defense, objection, or request that the court can determine without a trial on the merits.
 Rule 47 applies to all pretrial motions.